Step 5: Configure Result Settings

 Opening Result Configuration

-- Click the "Result Config" button (top-right floating button)
+- Click the "Result Configuration" button (left floating button)

 Configuring PDF Generation